espruino/BangleApps/apps/gipy/README.md

 - the gps might take a long time to start initially (see the assisted gps update app).
 - gps signal is noisy : there is therefore a small delay for instant speed. sometimes you may jump somewhere else.
 - your gpx trace has been decimated and approximated : the **REAL PATH** might be **A FEW METERS AWAY**
 - sometimes the watch will tell you that you are lost but you are in fact on the path.
-- battery saving by turning off gps is not very well tested (disabled by default).
+It usually figures again the real gps position after a few minutes.
+It usually happens when the signal is acquired very fast.
 - buzzing does not always work: when there is a high load on the watch, the buzzes might just never happen :-(.
 - buzzes are not strong enough to be always easily noticed.
 - be careful when **GOING DOWNHILL AT VERY HIGH SPEED**.
 I already missed a few turning points and by the time I realized it,